ClearScore/sonar/README.md

 ![image](./assets/update.png)

 # todo

 - ALL: add `--interactive` (`-i`) option. keep changes in memory and ask `fix` each change?
 - update:
   - update patch/minor version even if there is a major available
 - validate:
-    - unused: resolve / ignore workspace packages
+  - unused: recognise 'nodeJs' globals
-    - unused: mark files as 'dev' and put those deps in root package.json
+  - versions: validate peerDeps are met
-    - versions: validate peerdeps are met
+  - versions: validate resolutions are met
   - deprecations: build it!